 Also called methylthioninium chloride, methylene blue is a chemical salt used as a dye and medication.
 It’s still on the WHO’s List of Essential Medicines.
 Heinrich Caro first prepared MB in 1876.
 MB is called the “first fully man-made medicine.”

 Is methylene blue still used?
-Yes, methylene blue is still used in diagnostic procedures to identify abnormal cells.
+Yes, methylene blue uses still include diagnostic procedures to identify abnormal cells.
 It has a signature blue staining and is used to treat several disorders, such as methemoglobinemia.

 MB is most frequently prescribed to treat methemoglobinemia and, occasionally, malaria or cyanide poisoning.